Teresa Caballero Y Mier

-My beautiful mama dedicated her entire life to the study of history and proudly owned a vast collection of books with my dad.
-Reading was her passion, her hobby, her daily meditation, and escape.
-It was through her books that she visited other continents and learned about diverse cultures and traditions.
+My beautiful mama dedicated her life to the study of history, poetry and religion proudly collection books with my dad.
+Reading was her passion, her hobby, her daily meditation, and her escape.
+Through her books, she journeyed to other continents, learning about diverse cultures and traditions.

-My mama dreamed of becoming an anthropologist but had to start working around twelve.
-However, that didn't hinder her education.
-As a teenager, she was hired as a private secretary and trained for the role while working in a prestigious fabric store in Mexico City.
+She dreamed of becoming an anthropologist but had to start working around the age of twelve.
+This didn’t stop her from continuing her education.
+As a teenager, she became a private secretary, training for the role while working at a prestigious fabric store in Mexico City.

-During my early childhood, now living in the city of Puebla, my mama focused on her artistic gifts, painting large canvases with gorgeous landscapes that adorned the walls of our house.
-For a while, she also immersed into sculpture and ceramics, creating elegant bridal headband designs made with ceramic, porcelain, crystals, and silk ribbons.
-While working on these projects, she taught me how to work with ceramics, crafting sweet little pigs and other animals.
+During my early childhood in Puebla, she focused on her artistic talents, painting large landscapes that adorned our walls.
+She also explored sculpture and ceramics, creating elegant bridal headbands with ceramic, porcelain, crystals, and silk ribbons.
+She even taught me ceramics, crafting little animals together.

-While I attended middle school at the Antiguo Colegio de Santa Ines in Cuernavaca, enduring the challenges with the nuns, my mama became a dental technician.
-She specialized in designing dental prosthesis, infusing art into her work even while dealing with teeth.
-If you don't believe me, ask the dentists she worked for.
+While I attended middle school at the Antiguo Colegio de Santa Ines in Cuernavaca, enduring the nuns' strictness, my mama became a dental technician.
+She specialized in dental prosthesis, blending her artistic talent with her craft.
+If you don’t believe me, ask the dentists she worked for!

-Amidst all of these pursuits, she studied French, coding (taught by my brother Alejandro in a technology school downtown Cuernavaca), wrote novels, knitted, designed, cut, and sewed various creations, including my flower girl dresses for my brothers' weddings.
-She also took care of grandchildren, cooked deliciously all day long, and had fun with her cousin and best friend, my dear auntie Tita.
+In between all of this, she studied French, learned coding (taught by my brother Alejandro at a tech school in downtown Cuernavaca), wrote novels, knitted, designed, sewed, and crafted—she even made my flower girl dresses for my brothers’ weddings.
+She cared for grandchildren, cooked wonderful meals, and enjoyed laughter-filled days with her cousin and best friend, my dear auntie Tita.

-All of these activities were framed by a long list of daily visitors seeking her company, advice, and delectable recipes.
-She generously shared everything she cooked and everything she owned.
+Her days were filled with visitors seeking her wisdom, company, and treasured recipes.
+Generously, she shared everything she cooked and everything she owned.

 My mama's favorite soup